Beacon View, near Monmouth

-Small woodland big on variety with accessible boardwalk
+Small woodland with accessible boardwalk

 We have changed the normal route for some of our trails to help you maintain social distancing – please follow signs on site.

-Coed y Cerrig National Nature Reserve is hidden away in the southern part of the Black Mountains in the Brecon Beacons National Park.
+Coed y Cerrig National Nature Reserve is in the southern part of the Black Mountains within the Brecon Beacons National Park.

-Look out for showy marsh marigolds in the wet valley bottom and the delicate pink ‘umbrellas’ of valerian growing along boardwalk, and smell the fragrant bluebells growing along the path section.
+In spring, look out for showy marsh marigolds and the delicate pink ‘umbrellas’ of valerian growing along boardwalk, and smell the fragrant bluebells growing along the path section.

 There are over 70 National Nature Reserves in Wales.